 Alcohol Addiction Recovery – Jane’s Story

-My name is Jane and I am an alcoholic.
+My name is Jane and I am addicted to alcohol.

-True, I have not had a drink now for 5 years but I know that if I have just one drink today, within a week I would be drinking round the clock.
+True, I have not had a drink now for 5 years.
+I now know that if I have just one drink today, within a week I would be drinking round the clock and be in active alcohol addiction.

 I have no reason to be an alcoholic.
 Some people have had bad experiences in life and they have become alcoholic on the back of losing someone they love or some awful experience in their life.
 I cannot say that was the case for me.
 I had a happy childhood, with good parents and a brother and two sisters.
 My parents brought me up well in a secure home.

-However, I always felt a bit left out.
-I was not that confident.
-I thought my older sister was prettier, my younger sister had more personality and my brother was the only son so he had a naturally favoured position.
+The feeling of being a bit left out and not overly confident was persistent.
+Thinking my older sister was prettier, my younger sister had more personality and my brother was the only son so he had a naturally favoured position.
 I could not see that I had talents too and I was as much loved as them.

-I worked hard to be noticed and to make my parents proud.
-I did well at school and achieved awards at a few clubs I attended.
-I went to university.
-My lack of confidence was a bit of an issue but I made friends through making an effort and I soon realised I could do the academic work.
+I worked hard to be noticed and to make my parents proud, and did well at school and achieved awards at a few clubs I attended.
+My lack of confidence was a bit of an issue.
+Friends were made through making an effort and I soon realised I could do the academic work.
 I think I still felt a bit ‘less than’ some of the other students who all seemed so confident and accomplished.
 But I did OK.

 It then got to the point where I started planning my working days and social life around the opportunity to drink.
 It began to affect my memory and my performance but I clung on to my position and just about managed to keep all the balls in the air.

 Until the day I didn’t.
 Someone decided to report me for being slightly inebriated in a meeting.
 I was called in to my boss’s office.
 He was very nice but referred me to human resources who sent me home.
-I am not sure what that was meant to achieve but all I know now is that once I was at home with nothing to keep sober for, I just drank more.
-I drank all day and every day.
-I was only meant to go home for a week or so to get my act together.
-I did not go back for 3 months.
+I am not sure what that was meant to achieve.
+All I know now is that once I was at home with nothing to keep sober for.
+I just drank more, all day and every day.
+I was only meant to go home for a week or so to get my act together but I ended up not going back for 3 months.